p-ortmann/dyntapy/dtapy/core/technical.md

 ```
 The development for data structures that also allow generic control paradigms with a different
 temporal granularity than LTM remains to be further investigated.
-At this point it's not entirely clear how it would work, after implementing some control flavored
+At this point it's not entirely clear how it would work.
+We hope that, after implementing some control flavored
-versions of LTM this'll be revisited.
+versions of LTM, this can be revisited.
-Nevertheless we will include a simple controller class which takes it's control actions in sync with the
+Nevertheless, we will include a simple controller class which takes its control actions in sync with the
-Network loading because it is a straight forward extension of the dealing with the static events.
+network loading because it is a straight forward extension of the dealing with the static events.